SridharRamesh/HowSridharThinks/content/LambekKnasterTarski.md

 Now suppose there is some F-algebra homomorphism $$: A \to FA$$ which is a section of the tautological homomorphism $$: FA \to A$$.

-Lambek's lemma (although not usually phrased in such generality) tells us that this section is actually an isomorphism; that is, even in the other order of composition, the tautological homomorphism followed by its section comes out to identity.
+Lambek's lemma (although not usually phrased in such generality) tells us that this section is actually an inverse; that is, even in the other order of composition, the tautological homomorphism followed by its section comes out to identity.

 Why is this?
 Let $$m : X \to F X$$ be the underlying morphism of this section.
 Then we have $$m \circ A = F(A) \circ F(m) = F(A \circ m) = F(1) = 1$$, establishing the lemma.